Kyorochan

-Anime
+Cartoon

-An anime adaptation starring Kyorochan, with the same name, was produced by TV Tokyo, NAS, and SPE Visual Works and animated by Group TAC.
+An animated show starring Kyorochan, with the same name, was produced by TV Tokyo, NAS, and SPE Visual Works and animated by Group TAC.
 These focus on the adventures of Kyorochan, as he lives on Angel Island, a large village home to various other birds.
 The first theme song is "Halation Summer", performed by Coconuts Musume, while the first ending theme was "Tsuukagu Ro", performed by Whiteberry.
 These were replaced by original songs by episode 27.

-The series was released in very limited amounts in the DVD format, with box-sets being rare.
-International releases of the anime include Hungary (Kukucska Kalandjai), Romania (with the name intact), Taiwan (大嘴鳥), the Czech Republic (Červánek), and South Korea (왕부리 팅코).
-The Indian television channel Pogo began broadcasting Kyorochan from May 31, 2010, a decade after the original anime.
+The series was released in very limited amounts in the D.V.D. format, with box-sets being rare.
+International releases of the cartoon include Hungary (Kukucska Kalandjai), Romania (with the name intact), Taiwan (大嘴鳥), the Czech Republic (Červánek), and South Korea (왕부리 팅코).
+The Indian television channel Pogo began broadcasting Kyorochan from May 31, 2010, a decade after the original show.

 An obscure English dub appeared to have been made of the series, with Richie Campos only being the notable voice actor.
 Campos's name was curiously mentioned on its page in Anime News Network's encyclopedia, voicing Don Girori, Makumou, Dementon, Girosshu and the narrator.
 Other info and footage about this lost dub currently remain unknown.